welovemedia/ffmate-docs/docs/tasks.md

 # Understanding Tasks in FFmate

-In FFmate, a **task** represents an `FFmpeg` command execution such as transcoding a video, extracting audio, or applying filters.
+A **task** in FFmate represents an `FFmpeg` command execution such as transcoding a video, extracting audio, or applying filters.

 When you submit a task, FFmate triggers `FFmpeg` under the hood to perform the media processing.
 Tasks can be submitted on their own or grouped into `batches` to handle multiple files efficiently in one go.